 - Birth trauma can develop after a traumatic childbirth experience

-- Delayed-onset PTSD is where your symptoms began more than six months after experiencing trauma
+- Delayed-onset PTSD is where your symptoms begin more than six months after experiencing trauma

 What causes PTSD?